FelixOnline/v2/content/articles/2017-3-3-life-with-archie--riverdale.md

 subtitle: >
   If you stop and think about it, a completely faithful adaptation ran the risk of being stale
 date: "2017-03-03 15:40:58 +0000"

 # Attributes from Felix Online V1
 id: "6850"
 old_path: /tv/6850/life-with-archie--riverdale
 aliases:
  - /tv/6850/life-with-archie--riverdale
+imported: true
+comments:
+ - Thanks for all the ideas guys  More positive Self TalkI will live a hopefilled life every day  I will handle my problems as opportunities in a different more effective manner based on the power of advanced mathematics You
+ - God  EnhugoZig Ziglar

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true